There is a small pouch in the left atrium (top left chamber) of the heart. This pouch is called the left atrial appendage (LAA).

-A percutaneous left atrial appendage closure (LAAC) uses a device or sutures to seal the LAA.
+A percutaneous left atrial appendage closure (LAAC) is a procedure to seal the LAA.
+The seal is done with a device or sutures.
+It prevents blood from pooling in the atrium.

 |Anatomy of the Heart|